Lusztig Factorization Dynamics of the Full Kostant-Toda Lattices: Background

 A matrix $L \in N_-$ is defined to be {\it totally positive} with respect to $N_-$ if every minor that does not identically vanish on $N_-$ has a positive value.
 We refer the reader to \cite{bib:fz} for more background on this.

-We introduce here an elegant parametrization of the totally positive matrices within $N_-$ (denoted $N^{>0}_-$), in terms of negative simple roots, that is due to Lusztig \cite{bib:lu}.
+We introduce here an elegant parametrization of the totally positive matrices within $N_-$ (denoted $N^{>0}_-$), in terms of negative simple roots of the associated Lie algebra, that is due to Lusztig \cite{bib:lu}.
 In explicit terms this is given by a factorization of the form